Dr. Paul Rose

-Paul Rose is chair of the SIUE Department of Psychology.
-He teaches undergraduate and graduate courses in statistics, research methods and social psychology.
+Paul Rose serves as chair of the SIUE Department of Psychology and assistant dean of the School of Education, Health and Human Behavior.
+Prior to becoming a full-time administraor, he taught undergraduate and graduate courses in statistics, research methods and social psychology.
 His interdisciplinary research draws on social, personality, consumer and clinical psychology.
 He has published research on topics such as narcissism, self-esteem and romantic relationship dynamics, but his primary current focus is consumer behavior (e.g., frugality, materialism, compulsive buying).
 Dr. Rose serves on the editorial board of Psychology and Marketing and is a member of several professional organizations.

 Dr. Rose is available to help students interested in social psychology, personality psychology and consumer psychology/marketing.

 - Jewell, J. D., Rose, P., Bush, R., & Bartz, K. (2016).
 The long-term effectiveness of drug treatment court on reducing recidivism and predictors of voluntary withdrawal.
 International Journal of Mental Health and Addiction, 1-12.

 - Rose, P. (2015).
 From a public university in the U.S.A., answers to three questions about studying psychology.
 In K. Vaidya (Ed.), Psychology for the Curious: Why Study Psychology?
 Canberra, Australia: The Curious Academic Publishing.

 - Rose, P., & Segrist, D. J. (2014).
 Negative and positive urgency may both be risk factors for compulsive buying.
 Journal of Behavioral Addictions, 3, 128-132.